-The Company complies with ASC Topic 718, "Compensation - Stock Compensation" ("ASC 718"), and ASC Topic 505, "Equity" ("ASC 505"), which requires all companies to recognize the cost of services received in exchange for equity instruments, to be recognized in the financial statements based on their fair values.
-For employees and non-employee directors, the fair value is measured on the grant date and for non-employees, the fair value is measured on the measurement date and re-measured at each reporting period until performance is complete.
+The Company complies with ASC Topic 718, "Compensation - Stock Compensation" ("ASC 718"), which requires all companies to recognize the cost of services received in exchange for equity instruments to be recognized in the financial statements based on their grant date fair values.
 The Company applies an estimated forfeiture rate to the grant date fair value to determine the annual compensation cost of share-based payment arrangements with employees.
 The forfeiture rate is estimated based primarily on job title and prior forfeiture experience.
-The Company did not grant any awards to non-employees during the years ended December 31, 2018 and 2017.
+The Company did not grant any awards to non-employees during the years ended December 31, 2019 and 2018.